multipli-libs/multipli-bridger/README.md

 2. Funds are transferred from user's vault to Multipli's vault on L2
 3. Processing takes 4-10 days
 4. Multipli adds required funds to the MultipliBridger contract
-5. Authorized wallet calls `withdraw` method to transfer funds to user wallets
+5. Authorized wallet calls `withdraw` method in **MultipliBridger** contract to transfer funds to user wallets
 6. Each withdrawal (`withdraw`) takes a parameter withdrawalID in the format "UC_{sell_sequencer_id}"
 7. Storing the withdrawalID in the contract prevents the off-chain worker from processing the same request multiple times.